prismicio-community/sveltekit-starter-prismic-minimal/README.md

 Here are some of the files in your project that you can edit:

-- `prismicio.js` - This file includes configuration for `@prismicio/client` and exports useful API helpers.
+- `src/lib/prismicio.js` - This file includes configuration for `@prismicio/client` and exports useful API helpers.
-- `app/layout.js` - This is your layout component.
+- `src/routes/+layout.svelte` - This is your layout component.
-- `app/page.js` - This is the app homepage.
+- `src/routes/+page.svelte` - This is the app homepage.
 It queries and renders a page document with the UID (unique identifier) "home" from the Prismic API.
-- `app/[uid]/page.js` - This is the page component, which queries and renders a page document from your Prismic repository based on the UID.
+- `src/routes/[uid]/+page.svelte` - This is the page component, which queries and renders a page document from your Prismic repository based on the UID.
-- `slices/*/index.js` - Each Slice in your project has an index.js file that renders the Slice component.
+- `src/lib/slices/*/index.svelte` - Each Slice in your project has an `index.svelte` file that renders the Slice component.
 Edit this file to customize your Slices.

 These are important files that you should leave as-is: